 This walk is approximately 3.5km and takes around 90 minutes.

 This performing arts complex is a cultural and architectural landmark.

 Home to the State Theatre, Playhouse and Fairfax Studio, the Arts Centre is also houses the Australian Music Vault, a free exhibition showcasing Australia’s music scene.Discover more about Arts Centre Melbourne

 2. Hamer Hall

-Hamer Hall hosts performances from a broad range of local and international concerts from rock, pop and jazz through to classical and chamber music.
+Hosting a range of performances from rock, pop and jazz to classical and chamber music.